mostlycloudysky/cloudysetup/README.md

 ## Features

-- Generate AWS resource configurations using generative AI and provides AI generated suggestions to improve the resource configuration.
+- Generate `AWS resource configurations` using `generative AI` and provides `AI generated suggestions` to improve the resource configuration.
-- Apply generated configurations to create, read, update, list, and delete resources and intent on each resources is determined through Generative AI.
+- Apply generated configurations to `create`, `read`, `update`, `list`, and `delete` resources and intent on each resources is determined through Generative AI.
-- Monitor resource creation status.
+- `Monitor resource` creation status.
 - Display suggestions for configuration improvements.
-- Store configurations and state information locally.
+- Store `configurations and state` information locally.

 ## Installation